Ianirwin18/Daily_Planner_hw5/README.md

 # Daily_Planner_hw5
-Daily planner app ade using bootstrap and moment.js
+Daily planner app made using bootstrap and moment.js
 # Description

 When User opens page they will be greeted with a page full of different time slots.